-The relevant information pertaining to transaction with ARGFL and ARFSL as required under Rule 15 of Companies (Meetings of Board and its Powers) Rules, 2014, as amended and SEBI circular No. SEBI/HO/CFD/CMD1/CIR/P/2021/662 dated November 22, 2021 is given below:
+The relevant information pertaining to transaction with ARGFL and ARFSL as required under Rule 15 of Companies (Meetings of Board and its Powers) Rules, 2014, as amended and SEBI circular No. SEBI/HO/ CFD/CMD1/CIR/P/2021/662 dated November 22, 2021 is given below:

-Particulars Information No ARGFL ARFSL 1 Type, material terms and particulars of the proposed transactions saction is at arm's length.
-2 Name of the related party and its relationship with the listed entity or its subsidiary, including nature of its concern or interest (financial or otherwise) Limited, Group Company.
+Sr. Particulars Information No ARGFL ARFSL 1 Type, material terms and particulars of the proposed transactions 2 Name of the related party and its relationship with the listed entity or its subsidiary, including nature of its concern or interest (financial or otherwise) Limited, Group Company.
 Anand Rathi Financial Services Limited, Promoter of the Company.
 The ARFSL holds 19.98% Shares in the Company.
-3 Tenure of the proposed transactions 2023-24 i.e., upto March 31, , 2024 4 Value of the proposed transactions Crores.
-Purchase of Debentures/ Securities Upto ₹ 1,500 Crores.
-5 The percentage of the listed entity's annual consolidated turnover, for the immediately preceding financial year, that is represented by the value of the proposed transactions (and for a RPT involving a subsidiary, such percentage calculated on the basis of the subsidiary's annual turnover on a standalone basis shall be additionally provided) 53.73% (approx.) (calculated based on revenue generated on purchased of debentures) 19.70% (approx.) (calculated based on revenue generated on purchased of debentures) 6 If the transactions relates to any loans, inter-corporate deposits, advances or investments made or given by the listed entity or its subsidiary i) details of the source of funds in connection with the proposed transactions ii) where any financial indebtedness is incurred to make or give loans, inter-corporate deposits, advances or investments - nature of indebtedness - cost of funds - tenure iii) applicable terms, including covenants, tenure, interest rate and repayment schedule, whether secured or unsecured; if secured, the nature of security iv) the purpose for which the funds will be utilised by the ultimate beneficiary of such funds pursuant to the RPTs Not Applicable Not Applicable 7 Justification as to why the RPTs are in the interest of the listed entity Transaction is commercially beneficial to the Company.
-8 A copy of the valuation or other external party report, if any such report has been relied upon Not Applicable 9 A statement that the valuation or other external report, if any, relied upon by the listed entity in relation to the proposed transactions will be made available through the registered e-mail address of the shareholders; Not Applicable
+3 Tenure of the proposed transactions 2023-24 i.e., upto March 31 4 Value of the proposed transactions Purchase of Debentures/ Purchase of Debentures/ Securities Upto ₹ 1,500 Crores.
+5 The percentage of the listed entity's annual consolidated turnover, for the immediately preceding financial year, that is represented by the value of the proposed transactions (and for a RPT involving a subsidiary, such percentage calculated on the basis of the subsidiary's annual turnover on a standalone basis shall be additionally provided) 53.73% (approx.) (calculated based on revenue generated on purchased of debentures) 19.70% (approx.) (calculated based on revenue generated on purchased of debentures) 6 If the transactions relates to any loans, inter-corporate deposits, advances or investments made or given by the listed entity or its subsidiary details of the source of funds in connection with the proposed transactions where any financial indebtedness is incurred to make or give loans, inter-corporate deposits, advances or investments - nature of indebtedness - cost of funds - tenure applicable terms, including covenants, tenure, interest rate and repayment schedule, whether secured or unsecured; if secured, the nature of security the purpose for which the funds will be utilised by the ultimate beneficiary of such funds pursuant to the RPTs Not Applicable listed entity - 8 A copy of the valuation or other external party report, if any such report has been relied upon •• 9 A statement that the valuation or other external report, if any, relied upon by the listed entity in relation to the proposed transactions will be made available through the registered e-mail address of the shareholders; Not Applicable